WebAssembly/interface-types/proposals/interface-types/Explainer.md

 import are known to the engine.
 In contrast, core WebAssembly code is not declarative and is often compiled/cached before instantiation-time.
 This conflict would result in unpredictable and irregular performance and force engines to make unnecessary heuristic tradeoffs.
-Additionaly, the semantic layering helps keep core wasm simple.
+Additionally, the semantic layering helps keep core wasm simple.